Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Timberwolves

-Nikola Jokic and the rest of the Denver Nuggets take on the Minnesota Timberwolves in the NBA Playoffs on Friday, at 9:30 PM ET.
+Nikola Jokic and his Denver Nuggets teammates face the Minnesota Timberwolves in the 2023 NBA Playoffs, at 9:30 PM ET on Sunday.

-With prop bets available for Jokic, let's look at some stats and trends to help you find good wagers.
+Below we will break down Jokic's stats and trends, helping you make good picks on prop bets.

 Nikola Jokic Prop Bets vs. the Timberwolves